2022-fall-comp-880/project-deepika-pooja/DESIGN.md

 *  Assign the empty dictionary and an empty list.
 *  In for loop assign the Anime_info to iterable variable.
-*  define the syntax to run the loop and return the output.
+*  Define the syntax to run the loop creates the ranges from the dataset and the average gross value in those years.
 *  Return the output in the form of dictionary.